 As a result, problems like swelling, itching, swelling, and even runny noses are taken care of.
 This is not without side effects, though.
 Drowsiness is a common side effect that is seen in almost everyone who has taken the drug.

 All the things mentioned above are for humans and not for dogs.
-The reason it is prescribed, in spite of not being approved by FDA for use in dogs, is because of its harmless nature.
+The reason it is prescribed, in spite of not being approved by the FDA for use in dogs, is because of its harmless nature.

 Can I Give My Dog Benadryl?